allenai/allennlp-demo/README.md

 ```

 Note that the `run` process may get killed prematurely if there is insufficient memory allocated to Docker.
 As of September 14, 2018, setting a memory limit of 10GB was sufficient to run the demo.
 See [Docker Docs](https://docs.docker.com/docker-for-mac/#advanced) for more on setting memory allocation preferences.

+## Deployment

+The AllenNLP demo runs on [Skiff](https://github.com/allenai/skiff)
+and is deployed using Google Cloud Build triggers.
+In particular, it runs on Kubernetes with each model getting its own container, along with a
+container to serve the shared UI / menu.

+Every commit to the `master` branch will deploy to [demo.staging.allennlp.org](https://demo.staging.allennlp.org).

+To deploy the production demo, merge this branch into the `release` branch.

+## Monitoring

+You can access the demo logs through [Marina](https://marina.apps.allenai.org/a/allennlp-demo),
+which links to GCP, or by visiting GCP directly.
+The two that are most frequently useful are

+* Cloud Build - History (where you can see if / why your builds failed)
+* Kubernetes Engine - Workloads (where you can find the various containers making up the service)

+although you can get the logs directly through Marina.

 ## Contributing a new AllenNLP model to the demo